yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

     - MENU: Accounts & Categories tools
         - View Check number settings
         - DIAG - View Categories with zero balance.
 You can also inactivate using Update mode.
-        - DIAG - Produce report of Accounts and bank/account number information
+        - DIAG - Produce report of Accounts and bank/account number information (Useful for legacy / Will making)
         - DIAG - View Accounts' shouldBeIncludedInNetWorth() settings...

     - MENU: Transactions tools